ZhiwenShao/JAANet/README.md

 ```
 - There are two minor differences from the original paper:
   - Edge cropping of features and attention maps are removed for better generalization
-  - The first convolution of the third block uses the stride of 2 instead of 1
+  - The first convolution of the third block uses the stride of 2 instead of 1 for better performance

 ## Training
 ```